 Amazrock Watercolor Pencils Review

 Last updated by Brandon F. on June 11, 2020

 Amazrock was nice enough to send us a set of their 36-pack watercolor pencils to check out.
 This company appears to sell a variety of products across various niches and their watercolor pencil set is quickly climbing up the ladder in several online marketplaces.
 This watercolor set utilizes a standard wax core, hexagonal barrel, and overall takes a very proven approach.

 Visual Appeal – 3.5/5

-Color application is nice and thick in the darker colors.
+The color application is nice and thick in the darker colors.
 You can produce deep strokes that allow for a great base layer to build off of.
-We particularly enjoyed the browns and dark blues which really jumped off of the page.
+We particularly enjoyed the browns and dark blues that jumped off the page.
 The lighter colors, on the other hand, will require a much stronger push to produce similar color intensity.
-That isn’t to say that they cannot produce equally intense color, but it will require more effort.
+That isn’t to say that they cannot produce an equally intense color, but it will require more effort.

 Being a watercolor pencil, the real magic happens once water is applied to the Amazrock Watercolor Pencils.
-Small amounts of water really opened up the colors and allowed for above average blending from a budget pencil.
+Small amounts of water opened up the colors and allowed for above-average blending from a budget pencil.
 This helped to fill in some of the gaps that a smaller pencil set naturally have in color choices.

 Usability and Durability – 4/5

 Overall, this wax core is above average hardness and resembles some of the oil cores we have tested in the past.
 This means that it is easy to form a sharp point for highly detailed areas but those after creaminess, you may not be as impressed.
 Being a watercolor pencil, having a creamy application and blending ability when dry isn’t that important.
 What is important is how well it performs with the application of water.
 As mentioned above, water opens up the pencils and allows not only great color blending but also a fun experience.